App version: 0.1.0

 Competitive Rates Compared to Credit Cards

 When considering a personal line of credit vs credit cards, it’s important to know that rates for lines of credit, even when unsecured, are lower than what you’ll likely get on a credit card.
-Plus, the better your credit scores, the more possibilities there will be for you to receive the best rates currently available.
+Plus, the better your credit score, the more possibilities there will be for you to receive the best rates currently available.

 Only Pay for the Draws You Make

 With personal credit lines, you’ll only pay on the outstanding balance.
-So, you could have, say, a $30,000 line of credit, but if you’ve only used $10,000, payments will be based on the $10,000 rather than the full $30,000.
+So, you could have a $30,000 line of credit, but if you’ve only used $10,000, payments will be based on the $10,000 rather than the full $30,000.

 Quick Access to Funds